CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 Prompt 1:
-ok, i want you to research the historical context of the yashica D. what years it was manufactured, what was the price, who was the market, what was the critical reception
+ok, i want you to research the historical context of the leica iii c. what years it was manufactured, what was the price, who was the market, what was the critical reception

 Prompt 2:
 Ok, now research if there are any interesting facts about it. any famous photos taken with it, any interesting quirks, etc